gvwilson/thirdbit/src/fiction/santas/index.md

 "Greeeetinnngs…"

 Finner spun around and found himself face-to-face with—he wasn't quite sure what.
-It was tall and withered
+It was tall,
+withered,
-and wrapped in tattered bandages made from the rags of what might once have been a santa's uniform.
+and wrapped in tattered bandages made from the rags of what might once have been a santa's red and white uniform.
-Its eyes didn't quite line up, and—was that a *bone* of the end of one of its arms where there really ought to be a hand?[^mechanical-hand]
+Its eyes didn't quite line up, and—was that a *bone* at the end of one of its arms where there really ought to be a hand?[^mechanical-hand]

 [^mechanical-hand]: A mechanical hand would have been okay.
 Finner had an aunt who had started wearing one after an encounter with a particularly militant guard goose, and more than a few of his mother's elvish friends had needed mechanical upgrades after what people referred to as "workshop incidents".